talum/one-page-v3/src/blog/2019-07-04-debugging-an-orphaned-slack-app.md

 critical", it's a huge pain.
 At my current company, we have a hubot app that we've called nubot for some reason.
 Hubot doesn't do much besides spit out our company values and aggregate karma for employees, but as soon as it goes missing, everyone freaks out.
+It causes an all-out Slack panic.
+People start `@channel`ing and opening tech tickets.
+It's insanity.
 What began as a fun project has turned into something that our teammates rely on and expect to exist.

-It happened again recently when the developer who set up an app to facilitate a deployment flow for one of our apps from a QA server.
-When our former teammate's Slack account was deactivated, we lost the ability to deploy our app to a QA server via a slash command.
+It happened again recently when the developer who set up a node app and corresponding Slack app to facilitate a deployment flow for one of our internal apps from a QA server.
+He was very conscientous about providing training on the deployment flow itself, but we all collectively forgot to ask about the Slack integration.
+So, when our former teammate's Slack account was deactivated, we lost the ability to deploy our app to a QA server via a slash command.

 Our options were as follows: